-Couples celebrating a romantic honeymoon holiday in Sydney are spoiled for choice when it comes to choosing the best beach: the city boasts more than 30 beaches within metropolitan Sydney.
+Couples celebrating a honeymoon in Sydney are spoiled for choice when it comes to choosing a beach: the city boasts more than 30 beaches within metropolitan Sydney.

 With its bustling carnival atmosphere, Bondi is a see-and-be-seen beach, a favourite with locals as well as overseas visitors who relish the stunning setting for sunbathing, swimming and surfing.

 Read more about Bondi Beach . . .

 This small and fashionable beach is set in a pretty landscape between rocky headlands and is nicknamed ‘Glamourama’ by the locals.